FrancoLiptak/Facultad_Informatica_UNLP/BBDD1/Trabajo Práctico 4 - MYSQL.md

 ~~~

 USE reparacion;
-Select * FROM cliente c INNER JOIN reparacion r ON (c.dniCliente = r.dniCliente) WHERE r.direccionReparacionCliente = c.domicilioCliente AND r.ciudadReparacionCliente = c.ciudadCliente;
+Select DISTINCT c.dniCliente FROM cliente c INNER JOIN reparacion r ON (c.dniCliente = r.dniCliente) WHERE r.direccionReparacionCliente = c.domicilioCliente AND r.ciudadReparacionCliente = c.ciudadCliente;

-# 30286 rows in set (0.18 sec)
+# 18374 rows in set (0.18 sec)

 USE reparacion_dn;
-Select * FROM reparacion WHERE direccionReparacionCliente = domicilioCliente AND ciudadReparacionCliente = ciudadCliente;
+Select DISTINCT dniCliente FROM reparacion WHERE direccionReparacionCliente = domicilioCliente AND ciudadReparacionCliente = ciudadCliente;

-# 130138 rows in set (0.69 sec)
+# 18307 rows in set (0.71 sec)

 ~~~
 ___